- Download our Moving to Buenos Aires Guide (PDF)

-Accommodation in Buenos Aires is plentiful, ranging from serviced apartments, to short-term rentals, to villas available for purchase.
-Most expats who move to Buenos Aires prefer to rent accommodation closer to the city centre.
+Accommodation in Buenos Aires is plentiful, ranging from serviced apartments and short-term rentals to villas available for purchase.
+Most expats who move to Buenos Aires prefer renting accommodation near the city centre.
 Expats who are in Argentina for longer, however, often decide to buy property.

 Types of accommodation in Buenos Aires

 Buenos Aires offers a variety of accommodation options for expats, ranging from traditional apartments to unique and quirky options.

 One unique type of accommodation is the casa chorizo.
 These houses are typically long and narrow, with rooms arranged linearly with a connecting patio on one of the long sides.
 They were built in the late 19th and early 20th centuries to accommodate growing families in a relatively small amount of space.
 Casa chorizo houses typically feature traditional architectural details such as wrought-iron balconies, wooden shutters and decorative mouldings.